 One of the principal works in this Section is Ecumenism.
-At St Anne’s Basilica, Jerusalem, there are 12 confreres and 12 students (3 of the students are now deacons and so also confreres).
-The 24 make up a single community with different fundamental areas of work although much work is shared.
+At St Anne’s Basilica, Jerusalem, there are 15 confreres and 10 students .
+The 25 make up a single community with different fundamental areas of work although much work is shared.

 The students go to the Salesian college (1 confrere lectures there also) for 4 years before ordination to the priesthood and have their own Rector.
 Confreres and students welcome pilgrims to the Basilica.

 Other confreres are involved in archaeology of the site (Pool of Bethesda) and in the museum, which is being modernised.